The 16 Very Best Things to Do in Ironbridge Gorge

 2 | Visit a Victorian Village

 This charm makes it one of the most attractive museums I have ever visited.
 You can learn all about life in Victorian times, from how squatters occupied land, how bone china was made, how people treated their minor ailments in the chemist and how they even had their teeth extracted.
-You can get your hands on some traditional Victorian sweets or fish and chips and even watch a blacksmith hammer away on his anvil.
+You can get your hands on some traditional Victorian sweets or fish and chips, and even watch a blacksmith hammer away on his anvil.
 There are so many things to do in Blists Hill that you’ll be occupied for a few hours.

 But to really bring Blists Hill to life, I recommend you engage with the people who work there.
-You will learn all sorts about Victorian life and enjoy your visit even more.
+You will learn all sorts of things about Victorian life and enjoy your visit even more.
 If you’re in London, check out Phantom Peak.
 It reminded me a little of Blist Hill.

 Click HERE to buy your tickets to Blists Hill and the other Ironbridge Gorge Museums.